Are you at risk?

 • Patient complaints or enquiries re the accuracy of their accounts.

-• A staff member is unreasonably resistant to change or who resists the involvement of outsiders like consultants.
+• A staff member who is unreasonably resistant to change or resists the involvement of outsiders, like consultants.

 Financial Indicators